 Dermal Filler will camouflage the hollows and reduce the appearance of dark circle. by restoring lost volume.
 Adding Radio Frequency skin tightening to blend the hollowness and tighten the skin can help optimize the result.
 There are Radiofrequency options to directly shrink the eyebags fat.

 Using PRP (Platelet Rich Plasma) to help build up collagen in the eyelid delicate skin can help reduce the static wrinkles.
-Integrating a prescription only medical grade skin care regime would help the overall skin health, improve appearance of skin and help maintain the results.
+Integrating a prescription only medical grade skin care regime would help the overall skin health and help maintain the results.

 Puffiness under the eyes could be due to sleep issues, allergy and sinus problems or lower eyelid fat prolapse.
 A diet rich in salt can cause fluid buildup and make the eyes look puffy.
 For example, a late night out coupled with a high salt diet will make your eyes puffy in the morning.